ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _Charlotte home and Democrat._](https://chroniclingamerica.loc.gov/lccn/sn84020714/1884-12-05/ed-1/seq-4)

 #### 1884-12-05 &middot; Charlotte, N.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

-o be renewed.
-And when tools
-and implements are housed they should be
-placed just where they can readily be
 found when again sought for.
 EdgT&quot; A correspondent gives the West­
 ern Rural his receipt for everlasting fence